Research

 In this experiment, subjects view a self-paced slide show with the slide being advanced when an EEG brain-computer interface (BCI) detects that the subject is about to act, or by the subject pressing a button, whichever comes first.
 After each slide advance the subject reports the degree to which s/he felt responsible for the slide advance on a continuous scale from “certain I did it” to “certain the computer did it”.
 Normally a BCI would be trained to detect whatever features in the signal are most predictive of the to-be-detected event (a button press).
 But in this case the BCI would be trained to specifically detect RP-like events in the EEG data, even if these are less predictive than other signals that might be present.
 We hypothesize that the amplitude of the averaged readiness potential will be greater for slide advances when the subject feels that s/he had changed the slide, compared to when the subject feels that the computer changed the slide.
 Follow-up studies will focus on identifying cortical sources that have the strongest association with the feeling of conscious will and testing the causal role of those sources (using TMS).

-Aim 2.1: Unconsciously producing preferential bias in arbitrary decision-making
+Aim 2.1: Unconsciously producing preferential bias in arbitrary intentions.

 In this project, we plan to test the effect of consciously and unconsciously presented primes on subjects’ decisions.
 The latter might either be arbitrary or deliberate decisions.
 Priming will be measured in two ways; first, probability of making a decision that is congruent with the prime, compared with a decision that is incongruent with the prime.
 Second, reaction time when making a decision that is congruent with the prime, compared with a decision that is incongruent with the prime (see Figure 4, taken from the grant).
 To maximize the chances of obtaining an effect, we will focus on difficult decisions, where the difference in value between the options is relatively small (this will be piloted, to make sure the task is not too frustrating for subjects).